myTerminal/faded-scrollbar/README.md

 ## Features

 * An easy to use custom scrollbar that works out of the box with a simple function invocation.
-* Can be easily themed
+* Can be easily themed for any host application

 ## How to Use